comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 Finally, when it is done, tasks are moved to Done.

-Feel free to add more lists if your team want.
+Feel free to add more lists if your team wants.
 For example, Kanban boards often have 'Planning' in between Todo and In Progress; and 'Review' between In Progress and Done.

 ### Iterations